In 2015, a small group of dedicated fans met with four of their favorite authors for a weekend in New England, and a legend was born…

 Are there rules for Robinsonfest?

 Yes.
-Just two.
+Just one.

 There is a lot of political, religious, and cultural division in the world today.
 Please understand that the other participants of Robinsonfest might come from any (or every) other point on the continuum of any divisive issue from you.
 We try to leave all that division behind at our Robinsonfest weekends, and instead just focus on fun, food, and story.
 We ask participants to leave your agendas at home and pack your patience instead, for a weekend of laughter and friendship.